Qigong Resources

 * Building up one's inner strength

-• Wild Goose Qigong V - Soft Palms
+* Alleviating common aches and pains. - Wild Goose Qigong V - Soft Palms

 Soft Palms Qigong is well known for its lively and ever-flowing lines of movement.
 One trains coordination, relaxation, and agility in a most enjoyable way.
 Keeping palms relaxed and soft while moving both ones arms and legs creates a "centering-expanding" rhythm.
 Before long, a feeling of warmth radiates over the body, including fingers and toes (helping remedy cold and numbness of extremities in many individuals).
 Wild Goose V induces Qi to circulate in the 12 meridians and also opens the heart chakra so that you feel happy and elated.
 Practicing Soft Palms Qigong: